SynaesthesiaFlow/SynaesthesiaFlow-TDAbleton/README.md

 LX is an open source 3D pixel control library originally written by Mark Slee and most substantially developed in a fork that went proprietary 2 years ago.
 Thus there are two options for this component.

 #### open source instantiation of LX lighting engine
 The most mature and featureful open source instantiation of LX is that which was used for the [Tree of Tenere](https://github.com/treeoftenere/Tenere).
-If you're involved in the project SomaSteazyYa (nate) can lend you a Tenere MCU for you're own hacking enjoiment.
+If you're involved in the project SomaSteezyYa (nate) can lend you a Tenere MCU for you're own hacking enjoiment.

 #### proprietary instantiation of LX lighting engine
 SymmetryLabs is intending to release their application image "Volume" to collaborators who express interest to Nathan or Sam.
 We can ping you a copy of the software.
 SymmetryLabs is a for profit company and develops an excellent instantiation of LX, but it is closed source.